 Know how to block or “unfriend” anyone who makes them feel unhappy online and report any behaviour that you feel uncomfortable with.

-It’s never too late to tell someone when someone or something makes you feel uncomfortable.
+Remember - it’s never too late to tell someone when someone or something makes you feel uncomfortable.

 Don’t blame, support the victim and give them your trust.